Strength Training Plan For Building Muscle When You Have No Time

 This has totally transformed my approach to training.

 I now don’t stress about missing workouts and I generally tend to work out for 60-80 minutes per week (instead of 4-5x that amount!)

 This has given me far more time to spend with my family and focus on my business.

 I’ve also had NO injuries since switching to training with light loads for 1 set.

 I’ll never go back to spending 4+ hours per week training.

 If you are short on time, give this a go.

 You’ll be able to still fit in your training and make progress even when life gets insanely busy!
 (Parents, I’m looking at you).

-I’m offering a new program with the full blueprint of what I did to get lean and build muscle with 20 minute workouts – including the complete training, nutrition and recovery guide (incorporating all of the strategies in this email).
+Want the program with the full blueprint of what I did to get lean and build muscle with 20 minute workouts?
+Includes the complete training, nutrition and recovery guide (incorporating all of the strategies in this post).

-Get it here and start getting better results and optimising your health, with less time!
+Get it here (50% off through this link) and start getting better results and optimising your health, with less time!